sarahalang/latex-for-dh/latex-on-gams.md

 As a result, the team concluded that it was more resource-efficient to manually compile locally and archive the final PDFs alongside the XML data.

-Experiences in the GRaF project (https://gams.uni-graz.at/graf) where excessive use of XML-to-LaTeX XSLT transformations was made to generate different versions of printouts for students and teachers (to be used in teaching contexts) show that not only is it resource intensive and relatively cumbersome to generate complicated LaTeX outputs from XML files on the side of those writing the stylesheets, it is also complicated and resource-intensive on the side of the GAMS developers and sysadmins.
+Experiences in the GRaF project (https://gams.uni-graz.at/graf) where excessive use of XML-to-LaTeX XSLT transformations was made to generate different versions of printouts for students and teachers (to be used in teaching contexts) show that not only is it resource-intensive and relatively cumbersome to generate complicated LaTeX outputs from XML files on the side of those writing the stylesheets, it is also complicated and resource-intensive on the side of the GAMS developers and sysadmins.
 Thus, ultimately, the decision to only compile PDF versions based on XML-to-LaTeX transformations locally and archive a static PDF on GAMS is well justified.